VrUsHiL8/subscription-management/README.md

 ---

 ### 📈 Future Enhancements

 Full OAuth 2.0 integration for third-party subscriptions

 Notifications for upcoming renewals

--Analytics dashboard for subscription spending
+Analytics dashboard for subscription spending

 ---

 ### 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page and submit PRs.